microsoft/connected-fleet-refarch/src/TelemetryPlatform/Functions/README.md

 * Azure CLI installed
 * Azure Functions Core Tools CLI installed

+## Instructions

-1. Change directory to the Telemetry Platform function app directory
+* Change directory to the Telemetry Platform function app directory

 ```bash
     cd ./src/TelemetryPlatform/Functions
 ```

-1. Build the Functions from the terminal
+* Build the Functions from the terminal

 ```bash
     dotnet build
 ```

-1. Deploy the Functions to your Function app instance.
+* Deploy the Functions to your Function app instance.

 The following command shows you all of the function app resources deployed.